ronen567/just-the-docs/docs/backawards-propogation.md

 We will find the set of coefficients which minimizes a cost function - a function which measures the difference between the true values and the model's prediction results.
 Just as a side note - by **Loss** Function, we reffer to the difference between true (or some may call it 'expected') value and the model's prediction results, while **Cost** function is the average of a batch of m Losses, caluclated for the whole training sequence of for a partial batch of it.

 We already met 3 types of cost functions as shown in Eq.
-1:
+2:

-### Eq 1a: MSE Cost Function
+### Eq.
+2a: MSE Cost Function

 $$C(w,b)=\frac{1}{2m}\sum_{j=1}^{m}\left \| y-\hat{y} \right \|^2
 $$

-### Eq 2a: Abs Diefference Cost Function
+### Eq.
+2b: Abs Diefference Cost Function

 $$C(w,b)=\frac{1}{2m}\sum_{j=1}^{m}\left | y-\hat{y} \right |^2
 $$

-### Eq 3a: Logistic Regression Cost Function
+### Eq.
+2c: Logistic Regression Cost Function

 $$J(b,w) =\sum_{i=1}^{m}[-y_i^{(i)}log(\hat{y}^{(i)})+(1-y^{(i)})log(1-\hat{y}^{(i)})]$$